01-DC/ml-projects/README.md

 Created a regression model to calculate mobile phone price based on mobile phone features.
 Used dataset from [kaggle](https://www.kaggle.com/datasets/rkiattisak/mobile-phone-price).
 Performed feature engineering and rigorous data cleaning to properly use all available data.

 ### Twitter Sentiment Analysis

+Created a sentiment analysis model using LSTM cells on twitter dataset.
+Used string vectorizer to form vectors out of input sentences along with PorterStemmer.
+Also performed data analysis and data cleaning.